 Stairs are a good exercise to maintain strength in your legs prior to surgery, particularly climbing up the stairs with your sore leg will help to build strength.

 Do this if it is tolerable with your symptoms - choose a lower step to reduce pain.

-It is also a good idea to practice climbing stairs with your crutches prior to surgery.
+It is also very important to practice climbing stairs with your crutches prior to surgery.